 The Palm Forest of Vai

 There’s more enchanting nature in Lasithi.
-Vai, on the northeastern tip of the Crete, has Europe’s largest palm forest, where thousands of date palms – an endemic species – thrive at the edge of a sandy beach.
+On the northeastern tip of the Crete, Vai has Europe’s largest palm forest, where thousands of date palms – an endemic species – thrive at the edge of a sandy beach.

 While at Vai, you’re just ten minutes from the toplou Monastery.
-The Monastery with its 10 meter-high walls houses many wonderful icons, vestments, Gospels, and religious objects.
+With its 10 meter-high walls, the Monastery houses many wonderful icons, vestments, Gospels, and religious objects.
 But in addition to being a fine destination for religious and cultural tourism, this is also an active winery.

-The Toplou Monastery produces excellent organic wines from indigenous Cretan grape varieties, as well as the distilled spirit tsikoudia (“raki”).
+The Toplou Monastery produces excellent organic wines from indigenous Cretan grape varieties and the distilled spirit tsikoudia (“raki”).
 You can sample your drinks with the finest local products.

-The island is covered by rare Lebanese Cedar trees.
+Rare Lebanese Cedar trees cover the island.
 Boats go regularly.
 It’s magnificent.
 You won’t find anything to eat – just a cantina for refreshments.
-Afterward, back in Ierapetra, eat at the local favorite “Napoleon” for some top-quality home-style cooking.
+Afterward, back in Ierapetra, eat at the local favorite “Napoleon” for top-quality home-style cooking.